Have you ever paused at dawn and wondered why the first ray of sunlight feels like a promise—a quiet assurance that the day ahead might be beautiful?

 How solar panels begin working with the first ray

-Community-scale benefits from harnessing early morning sunlight
+Community-scale benefits from early morning sunlight

 Why acknowledging solar energy deepens our appreciation of dawn